-Open Corel draw.
+- Open Corel draw.
 Draw any shape of your choice by making use of the shape tool on the sidebar.

-Now the main part of writing text inside and around the objects can be done in two ways.
+- Now the main part of writing text inside and around the objects can be done in two ways.

-Select the pick too (shortcut key F10) and select the shape around which you want your name or text followed by selecting “Text > Fit text to path”.
+- Select the pick tool (shortcut key F10) and select the shape around which you want your name or text followed by selecting “Text > Fit text to path”.

-Now you can write your name or copy some text or a sentence from some other document and paste it here in the workspace, change the color of the text if required.
+- Now you can write your name or copy some text or a sentence from some other document and paste it here in the workspace—change the color of the text if required.

-The previous method involved selecting the shape first and then typing or pasting the text around the shape but this method will include typing the text beforehand and then following steps below.
+The previous method involved selecting the shape first and then typing or pasting the text around the shape but this method will include typing the text beforehand and then following the steps below.

-Select all the text and then go to “Text > Fit Text to Path”
+- Select all the text and then go to “Text > Fit Text to Path”

-This will give you myriad options to arrange your text or name around the shapes of your choice by just taking the mouse around the shape.
+- This will give you myriad options to arrange your text or name around the shapes of your choice by just taking the mouse around the shape.

 Some Helpful Hints and Tips

-If you simply select the object/shape and color it after writing text around or inside it, you will find that the text color will also change and it will be of the same color as the shape.
+- If you simply select the object/shape and color it after writing text around or inside it, you will find that the text color will also change and it will be of the same color as the shape.

-One easy way to deal with this kind of issue is to select the text after you have changed the color of the shape and then change the color.
+- One easy way to deal with this kind of issue is to select the text after you have changed the color of the shape and then change the color.

-If you wrote some text inside a shape but since the color has changed it does not appear you can easily find the text by selecting the whole shape (in this case circle)
+- If you wrote some text inside a shape but since the color has changed it does not appear, you can easily find the text by selecting the whole shape (in this case circle).

-And then right click on any color from the color palette, which would give an outline color to the text which wasn’t visible earlier.
+- And then right-click on any color from the color palette, which would give an outline color to the text which wasn’t visible earlier.

-Additionally you can also delete the shape and only keep the text:
+Additionally, you can also delete the shape and only keep the text:

-To do this you need to select the shape that you want to delete.
+- To do this you need to select the shape that you want to delete.

-Same can be done for a circle.
+- The same can be done for a circle.

 When you do this for the first time, you may delete the whole shape along with the text around it.
 Don’t worry!
-Just press CTRL + Z key or select “Edit > Undo” from the main title bar to undo the action, which will bring your circle and text again.
+Just press the CTRL + Z keys or select “Edit > Undo” from the main title bar to undo the action, which will bring your circle and text again.

 Practice selecting only the shape and not the text and after a few trials, you will definitely be able to delete the shape without deleting the text.

 - It’s simple sometimes to create a line using the Bezier tool and then type in text and then delete the line as shown in following case:

 This article is accurate and true to the best of the author’s knowledge.
 Content is for informational or entertainment purposes only and does not substitute for personal counsel or professional advice in business, financial, legal, or technical matters.